amigne/ZosTeroPs/doc/INSTALL.md

 ### Nginx setup
 Nginx is used as web front-end server that will relay the requests to the uWSGI application server.

+Nginx should serves both HTTP and HTTPS requests to uWSGI so it can serve pages to the devices using HTTP protocol, but enforce HTTPS to GUI pages for management purpose.
+If HTTPS is not desired and/or not enabled on Nginx, enforcement must be disabled in the **ZosTeroPs** configuration file (BUT note this is a bad practice on production deployment and should be reserved for evaluation purpose or development systems only).

 First step, let's install Nginx:
 ```shell